The MRL is the maximum concentration of an agrochemical permitted legally in a foodstuff.

 Visit the Codex Alimentarius Commission homepage.

-European Union-Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, the Netherlands, Portugal, Spain, Sweden and the United Kingdom are all members of the European Union (EU).
+European Union Member Countries– Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom are all members of the European Union (EU).
 Member nations are obliged to abide by Directives on MRLs issued by the Council of the European Communities.
-If no EU MRL exists, the food standard of each country should be consulted to determine the residue tolerance.
+If no EU MRL exists, a general default MRL of 0.01 mg/kg applies.